umanochiocciola/slup/README.md

         /descriptor
         /(main executable)
         /assets/            (optional)
-               / whatever code, images and stuff you may need
+               / all the libraries, images and stuff you may need
 ```

+the descriptor file will tell slup installer what to do,</br>
+fill it like this

 expected descriptor file content:</br>
 ```